pacs-course/pacs-examples/Examples/src/STL/cont/README.md

 # A few of examples on use of different containers#

-Some taken from the code associated to the book *The C++ Standard Library - A Tutorial and Reference, 2nd Edition by Nicolai
+Some taken from the code associated to the book *The C++ Standard Library - A Tutorial and Reference, 2nd Edition by Nicolai M. Josuttis, Addison-Wesley, 2012*, an excellent reference on the
-M. Josuttis, Addison-Wesley, 2012*, an excellent reference on the Standard Library (a new edition has come out extended to C++17).
-The full set of codes contained in the book are available on the web.
+Standard Library (a new edition has come out extended to C++17).
+The full set of codes contained in the book are [available on the web](http://www.cppstdlib.com/) with many more things!.

   * **deque1** It'a an example of `deque` the double ended queue standard container.
 It is a linear data structure where you